 Best Types of Roses for Containers

 Miniature Roses – Don’t let the name fool you — these roses may be small in bloom size but still produce radiant color.
 Miniature refers to the size of the bloom, not the size of the bush.
 Typically they grow between 12”-18”, depending on growing conditions.
-These roses also love to hangout in window boxes.
+These roses also love to hang out in window boxes.
 Choose a container that is at least 10” deep.

 Small Roses – These low-growing roses help show off gorgeous containers.
 Small roses usually reach up to 2’.
-The variety of small roses is expansive and offer different styles, colors and smells to keep your garden rocking.
+The variety of small roses is expansive and offers different styles, colors, and smells to keep your garden rocking.
 Due to their small stature, they are perfect for the urban gardener — use these to spruce up your balcony or front stoop.
 Choose a container that is at least 12” deep.

-Patio Roses – With big, colorful and robust blooms, you cannot go wrong with patio roses.
+Patio Roses – With big, colorful, and robust blooms, you cannot go wrong with patio roses.
 They have a neat, bushy growth and regularly blooming rosette flowers.
 Choose a container that is at least 12” deep.

 Floribundas – These one-of-a-kind hybrid roses have vibrant, colorful blooms that will dress up your yard.
 Grown in clusters, floribundas are wonderful to keep your guests in awe.
 They require a little more breathing room, so make sure to pick a larger container to keep them comfortable.
 Choose a container that is at least 15” deep.

 6 Steps to Planting Your Rose Bush in a Container